SCM-NV/ftl/README.rst

 each other, but these are technical details that are all hidden inside the template file.
 From the outside we don't mind; all we have to do is instantiate our template once.

+Components
+##########

+ftlDynArray
+   A resizeable array container.
+It can slowly grow in size as elements are added at it's end.
+Note that insertion at the end is an amortized constant time operation.
+Basically, ftlDynArray is *exactly* the same as C++'s std::vector.
+I just changed the name because calling a resizeable array a vector makes no sense from a mathematical point of view.

+ftlList
+   A linked list container that allows constant time insert and erase operations anywhere within the list. *Exactly* the same as C++'s std::list.

+ftlHashMap
+   An associative containers that stores elements formed by the combination of a key value and a mapped value, and which allows for fast retrieval of individual elements based on their keys.
+It's basically a dictionary that internally uses a hash table to allow constant time retrieval of elements. ftlHashMap is very similar to C++'s std::unordered_map (though its interface is a bit less awkward).

+ftlHash
+   A small utility library that provides hash functions for the Fortran intrinsic types.
+This allows them to be used as key types in ftlHashMap.
+   Furthermore these basic has functions can be used to implement hash functions for other derived types, so that these can also be used as keys in ftlHashMap.
+This file is not a template.

+ftlString
+   A variable length string type that integrates seamlessly with plain Fortran strings.
+The provided ftlString type is not a template.
+It is quite similar to C++'s std::string in the sense that it has the interface of a container of single characters.
+However, since the std::string interface is in practice a bit basic, it also offers Python's string manipulation methods.

+ftlAlgorithms
+   A library of generic algorithms that work on all FTL containers. *Exactly* the same as C++'s std::algorithm header.

+ftlMemory
+   Provides general utilities to manage dynamic memory.
+At the moment only contains a reference counted ftlSharedPtr in the spirit of C++'s std::shared_ptr.

+Implementation progress
+#######################

+ftlDynArray, ftlList and ftlHashMap are pretty much finished.

+ftlAlgorithms is incomplete.
+Ultimately I would like all of the algorithms in C++'s std::algorithm header to be implemented, but so far I only did maybe 30% of them.
+It's quite a lot of work as there are many algorithms to implement.
+I would absolutely appreciate some help here.

+ftlString is incomplete.
+I would like to have all Python string manipulation methods, but only a handful are implemented at the moment.
+Help is much appreciated.
+Conversion from numeric types to ftlString also needs to be implemented.
+Fortran 2003 derived-type I/O would be nice, though this is not yet supported in gfortran at the moment.

+Definitely on the TODO list are:

++ A wrapper container for an existing plain Fortran array.
+It should provide a random access iterator so that the ftlAlgorithms can work on plain Fortran arrays.

++ An equivalent of std::deque, a double-ended queue.
+A container with random access iterators but constant time insertion at both ends.
+It should be reasonably local in memory.

++ An equivalent of std::set.
+Should probably share code with ftlHashMap, as it is essentially a hash table without a value associated with the keys.

+These things might be nice:

++ A regular expression library.
+Probably best to just make a Fortran interface to the C regex library ...

++ Random number generators and distributions like in std::random.

+License
+#######

+The Fortran Template Library is published under the GNU Lesser General Public License.
+This should permit virtually any use, including the use in commercial software according to section 3 of the license, see ``LICENSE.lgpl``.